 Leni Schwendinger of NightSeeing

 Take an imaginary walk with Leni to explore the interplay of poetry and light that inspires the city’s many shades of night.

 Young Lighter of the Year best papers

-The Society of Light and Lighting judges return to the stage to announce the winners of the best papers from the Young Lighter of the Year presentations which took place at lunchtime.
+The Society of Light and Lighting judges return to the stage to announce the best written papers and the best presentation winners from the Young Lighter of the Year presentations which took place at lunchtime.
 The overall winner will be announced at the Lux Awards during the evening.